Two Dangerous Painkillers—Which Is Worse Oxycodone Vs Oxycontin?

-Oxycodone is often said to be a lesser of the two evils because it is combined with other medications.
-It is still an opiate but is combined with ibuprofen or Tylenol.
-A number of prescription pain relievers including Percocet, Percodan, Tylox and Oxycontin all contain Oxycodone.
-However, Oxycodone is the only ingredient in the stronger version of the drug; Oxycontin.
+Oxycodone may be thought of as the lesser of the two evils because it is often combined with other medications.
+It is still an opiate but may be combined with ibuprofen or Tylenol in some formulations.
+A number of prescription pain relievers including Percocet, Percodan, Tylox and OxyContin all contain oxycodone.
+However, oxycodone is the only ingredient in the stronger version of the drug: OxyContin.

 The Varying Effects Of The Two Medications

-The effects of medications that are combined with Oxycodone are released immediately after taking the pill.
+The effects of medications that are combined with oxycodone are released immediately after taking the pill.
 Relief from pain may last for about 4 to 6 hours.
-Oxycontin has stronger effects because it contains pure concentration of Oxycodone and the formulation makes the drug intensely strong and highly addictive.
-This is a brand pharmaceutical designed to be time-released and remains effective for about 12 hours.
+OxyContin has stronger effects because it contains a pure concentration of oxycodone and the formulation makes the drug intensely strong and highly addictive.
+This is a brand named pharmaceutical designed to be time-released and remains effective for about 12 hours.

 People who abuse the drug crush the tablet and swallow or snort it, or dilute it in water and inject it.
 This destroys the time-release mechanism so that the user gets the full effects of the narcotic.
 Users compare the high to the euphoria of heroin.
-Smoking Oxycontin has also become a common problem in some areas of the country.
-Oxycontin is arguable the most abused opioid in the US.
-It is a drug of choice for many prescription opioid addicts and the Oxycontin side effects can be severe.
+Smoking OxyContin has also become a common problem in some areas of the country.
+OxyContin is arguably the most abused opioid in the US.
+It is a drug of choice for many prescription opioid addicts.
+But OxyContin side effects can be severe.

 • Hillbilly Heroin.